FortechRomania/node-starter-extended/README.md

 [![Build Status](https://travis-ci.org/FortechRomania/node-starter.svg?branch=master)](https://travis-ci.org/FortechRomania/node-starter)

 ## Getting Started
-To get you started you can simply clone the node-seed repository and install the dependencies:
+To get you started you can simply clone the node-started repository and install the dependencies:

 ### Prerequisites
 You need git to clone the node-seed repository.
 You can get git from